doctest/doctest/doc/markdown/commandline.md

 ## Command line

-**doctest** works quite nicely without any command line options at all - but for more control there are a bunch that are available.
+**doctest** works quite nicely without any command line options at all - but for more control a bunch are available.

 **Query flags** - after the result is printed the program quits without executing any test cases (and if the framework is integrated into a client codebase which [**supplies it's own ```main()``` entry point**](main.md) - the program should check the result of ```doctest::Context::shouldExit()``` after calling ```doctest::Context::run()``` and should exit - this is left up to the user).